dr-mohammad-kashif/Healthcare_Transformation_Portfolio/Medical_Writing_Portfolio/migraine_patient_guide.md

 You’re not stuck - support is always right near the corner.

-## **Disclaimer: This material is educational in nature and does not constitute medical or clinical advice.
-For any health concerns or persistent symptoms, please consult a licensed healthcare professional.**
+# Disclaimer: This information is purely educational and does not amount to medical advice.
+If you feel unwell or if your symptoms persist, contact a duly licensed healthcare professional.